 Can gender-based "enclaves" facilitate women's access to justice?
 I examine all-female police stations in India, and test whether group-specific institutions assist gender violence victims and female bureaucrats in law enforcement.
 I create an unprecedented dataset based on millions of police-reports from 2015, and leverage the manner in which all-women police stations were opened in an Indian state to estimate their causal effect with a quasi-experimental design.
 I find that the creation of enclaves in law enforcement does not increase reported crime.
 In fact, the intervention lowers the case load at standard stations by justifying the deflection of gendered crimes, reduces responsibilities for policewomen, and increases travel cost for victims seeking redress.
 The institutions formalize the "counseling" of victims by encouraging reconciliation with abusers at the expense of case registration.
 A large-scale survey reveals a negative association between proximity to such institutions and perceptions of policewomen.
 Broadly, I argue that 'representation as separation' may fail to generate positive outcomes.

-Several nations are installing gender quotas in bureaucracies with the intuition that because women are rated more favorably than men, their presence will contribute to institutional legitimacy.
-We theorize that the roles women perform within a bureaucracy is likely to have a moderating effect.
-We test this in the context of the Indian police using a large-scale survey (N ≈ 15,000) and with a novel video-based experiment – one of the few experiments on police legitimacy outside the United States.
-Consistent with our theory, we show that the way in which policewomen are perceived is dependent on the roles they are seen to perform.
-Counter-intuitively, policewomen are seen as more legitimate when tackling non-gendered cases compared to gendered crimes such as dowry harassment – especially by other women.
-The findings have implications for scholarship on gender and the conditions under which representation can improve trust in public officials.
+Several nations have established gender quotas in bureaucracies based on the intuition that institutional legitimacy will improve if the presence of women in public agencies is more reflective of the population.
+Research shows that women are rated higher on measures of fairness and trust, and so they may be seen as having qualities relevant for public institutions.
+However, we theorize that the ability for female bureaucrats to contribute to institutional legitimacy is moderated by the roles they are seen to perform.
+We test this in the context of Indian law enforcement using a large-scale survey (N ≈ 15,000), and with a novel video-based experiment implemented with the help of a news corporation - one of the few experiments on police legitimacy outside the United States.
+Consistent with our theory, we find that context matters.
+Counter-intuitively, policewomen are seen as more legitimate when tackling non-gendered cases compared to gendered crimes such as dowry harassment, especially by other women.
+The findings contribute to scholarship on gender and the conditions under which representation can improve trust in public officials.

 Do Cops Discriminate?
 An Experiment with Indian Police Officers (in collaboration with the Haryana Police)